srvanrell/armetrics/README.md

 Usage
 -----

-There are two examples (that should be improved)
+There are three examples in the repo (that should be improved)

 Development
 -----------